libuv/libuv/README.md

 Note for UNIX users: compile your project with `-D_LARGEFILE_SOURCE` and `-D_FILE_OFFSET_BITS=64`.
 GYP builds take care of that automatically.

+### Using Ninja

+To use ninja for build on ninja supported platforms, run:

+    $ ./gyp_uv.py -f ninja
+    $ ninja -C out/Debug     #for debug build OR
+    $ ninja -C out/Release

 ### Running tests

 Run: